reagento/dishka/docs/di_intro.rst

     service = Service()
     service.action()

 Here, the ``client`` is a **dependency**.
 Imagine that you have many methods working with same client and each method knows how to create the client.
-Than think about these questions?
+Then: think about these questions?

 * How do they get the ``token``?
 Should the every method read it on its own?
 * What if the ``Client`` constructor will require more than one token?
 Should we copy-paste new parameters to each method?